sous-chefs/windows_print/README.md

 'port'
 --------
-**Note** Replacement for printer_port provider in the Windows cookbook from opscode.
 Allows creation of ports based on name rather than IP Address.

 ### Actions
 - :create: Installs a printer port